 1970s: IRA terrorist bombings cause the removal of litter bins in some urban public places.

-1970s: TV children's series The Wombles (1973–1975) introduces a generation of children to litterpicking as a hard but worthy activity.
+1970s: TV children's series The Wombles (1973–1975, repeats later) introduces a generation of children to litterpicking as a hard but worthy activity.

 1974: Keep Britain Tidy Group focussed only on those groups most likely to casually litter: school children, young men, smokers.
 Schools still able to organise pupils for litter picks.